 The final essential document in an estate plan is the healthcare proxy, sometimes known as the healthcare power of attorney.
 This person is allowed to make medical decisions on your behalf if you cannot.
 Your healthcare proxy will receive your medical information and make healthcare decisions in your best interest; however, they are also bound to your wishes if you have a living will.

-One final estate planning service that Kryszak & Associates provides is trust creation and administration.
+One final estate planning service that Kryszak Law Firm provides is trust creation and administration.
 Depending on the details of your estate, it may make sense to place some of the estate assets in trust for beneficiaries.
 This saves these assets from the probate process and can have significant tax savings for you.
 Talk to us today to learn more about the benefits of a trust.

-If you would like to speak with an experienced estate planning attorney about creating or updating your estate plan, call the office or contact us today at Kryszak & Associates to schedule a free consultation.
+If you would like to speak with an experienced estate planning attorney about creating or updating your estate plan, call the office or contact us today at Kryszak Law Firm to schedule a free consultation.